rozierhj/nodeJS.readMe/README.md

-# test project
+# Create README
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-    a project to build a readme
+    Project to create an application that runs in nodjs and can create automatic readme files.

   ## Table of Contents